Adult Social Services privacy notice

 The information we hold includes information you have provided to us.
 In addition, we receive information from other public bodies, and organisations providing services.
-The categories of data we may receive from other public bodies and organisations are described further below.
+The categories of information we may receive from other public bodies and organisations are described further below.

 - Name, address and contact details